ContainerSSH/containerssh.github.io/docs/audit/format.md

 | 408 | ChannelRequestWindow | Window size change | [PayloadChannelRequestWindow](#payloadchannelrequestwindow) |
 | 500 | Channel I/O | I/O event | [PayloadIO](#payloadio) |

+!!! note
+    When writing a decoder, your decoder should ignore unknown fields and message codes as the format may be extended to accommodate new ContainerSSH features.

 ## PayloadConnect

 ```